 Caulk the gap between the quarter round and the baseboard.
 The top edge of the baseboard and spaces in between trim boards should be caulked so there are no visible cracks when painted white.

-I recommend spending a few extra dollars on elastomeric caulk.
-The caulk is more flexible and less likely to crack than regular painting caulk.
+I recommend spending a few extra dollars on elastomeric caulk or acrylic latex caulk that is more flexible.
+These are more flexible and less likely to crack than regular painting caulk.
 SherMax white elastomeric caulk from Sherwin Williams works well for caulking trim and cabinets.
 The caulk is paintable and dries in four hours.

 Patch nail holes and wood damage with a high quality patching compound.
 My go-to patching products for nail holes are Crawford's spackle and Bondo wood filler.
 Crawford's spackle is a lot easier to sand.
 Bondo wood filler shrinks less and dries a lot harder than spackle, and it's great for patching damaged wood.